Home > All Recipes > Pies, Tarts, and Crisps > Small Batch Peach Kuchen Recipe

-Small Batch Peach Kuchen (Peach and Custard Pies)
+Small Batch Peach Kuchen Recipe

-This post and recipe may contain affiliate links.
-Read my Disclosure Policy.
+This post may contain affiliate links.
+See my disclosure policy.

-This Small Batch Peach Kuchen recipe makes 4 individual peach and custard pies.
-These mini fresh peach Kuchen are made with an enriched soft dough filled with creamy vanilla custard and finished with fresh peach slices.
-This is a delicious summer treat perfect for dessert or breakfast!
+This small batch peach kuchen recipe makes 4 individual peach and custard pies.
+Perfect for breakfast or as a dessert, these mini fresh peach Kuchen are made with an enriched soft dough filled with creamy vanilla custard and finished with fresh peach slices.

 Close up of vanilla custard in a mini peach kuchen